Frequently Asked Questions: Influenza and Influenza-Associated Pediatric Mortality

 Q. Who is most likely to get sick with influenza?

 A. Anyone can get sick with influenza.
-It is estimated that 5%-20% of the population becomes ill with influenza each year.
+It is estimated that approximately 5%-20% of the population gets the flu each year.
 Some people are more likely to develop complications from their influenza illness, leading to hospitalization or even death.
 People who seem to be at higher risk for complications from the flu include:

-- Children < 5 years of age, and especially children < 2 years of age
+- Children < 5 years of age, especially children < 2 years of age

 - Adults aged 65 years or older

 - Pregnant women

 - Persons with certain medical conditions including asthma, neurological and neurodevelopmental conditions, chronic lung disease, heart disease, diabetes and other endocrine disorders, liver or kidney disorders, blood disorders, and metabolic disease